 The one and only website NattyOrNot.com came to this world 2 years ago, but the events that led to its creation go back a whole decade.

-A decade full of mad stories, sick obsession, retardism, delusions, frustration, endless hours on forums, starvation, bulking, culking, cutting, screams, grunting, sweat, mockery, and emotional pain.
+A decade full of mad stories, sick obsession, retardism, delusions, frustration, endless hours in forums, starvation, bulking, culking, cutting, screams, grunting, sweat, mockery, and emotional pain.

 Believe it or not, it all started with a simple Google search.

-In the summer of 2005, I typed ”exercises for good posture and wider back” in Google, thinking I was a total genius for doing so.
-Since then I had been on a journey that continues to this day.
+In the summer of 2005, I typed ”exercises for good posture and wider back” in Google, thinking that I was a total genius for doing so.
+Since then, I have been on a journey that continues to this day.

 On this occasion, I present you an extended NattyOrNot.com post.

 1.Profit is the king of this world.